When do evergreen trees lose their old leaves?

 The term ‘evergreen’ can be a bit misleading as all leaves eventually wear out and give way for others.
 The sole purpose of a leaf is to capture sunlight which can then be converted into food through a process known as photosynthesis, and when that leaf gets shaded out by a new flush of growth, it is discarded.

-A good example of this is seen in Pine which grows once per year in May/June with extension growth in whorls about 60 centimetres in length.
-You can read a Pine like a book and trace back these whorls to count how many years old it is!
+A good example of this is seen in pine trees, which grow once per year in May/June with extension growth in whorls about 60 centimetres in length.
+You can read a pine like a book and trace back these whorls to count how many years old it is!

-The new shoots grow from the tips of the old so the older needles get shaded out by the new flush of growth and go yellow/brown, before dropping through the middle of the tree to the ground below.
-This leaves the tree quite stark in the late summer with this so called ‘evergreen’ tree going brown inside out until only the last two years growth remains green.
-This is nothing to worry about; it is just the tree’s way of keeping efficient.
+The new shoots grow from the tips of the old, so the older needles get shaded out by the new flush of growth and turn yellow/brown before dropping through the middle of the tree to the ground below.
+This can leave the tree looking quite stark in late summer, with this so-called ‘evergreen’ tree going brown from the inside out until only the last two years of growth remain green.
+This is nothing to worry about — it’s just the tree’s way of staying efficient.

 Deciduous trees

 Sometimes leaves are retained on deciduous plants even when they are dead.
-You see this mostly on Beech or Hornbeam with the tree holding onto brown leaves in the winter for the first two metres or so of its height.
-This is to protect the new season’s juicy buds from grazing animals through the winter as the rough dead leaves are unpleasant to eat.
-From two metres up the tree a Beech will not hold onto its leaves because the threat from deer has gone; they can’t reach that high!
+You see this mostly on Beech or Hornbeam, with the tree holding onto brown leaves in the winter for the first two metres or so of its height.
+This is to protect the new season’s juicy buds from grazing animals through the winter, as the rough, dead leaves are unpleasant to eat.
+From two metres up, a Beech will not hold onto its leaves because the threat from deer has gone; they can’t reach that high!

 Holly trees

-The evergreen native tree Holly has evolved with a similar trick to defend itself against herbivorous grazers.
-We all know that Holly leaves are spikey but you look further up the tree and from about eight foot above ground level the leaves are smooth.
-It doesn’t need to grow spikes at this height as nothing can reach it!
+The evergreen native tree, Holly, has evolved with a similar trick to defend itself against herbivorous grazers.
+We all know that holly leaves are spiky, but if you look further up the tree, from about eight feet above ground level, the leaves become smooth.
+It doesn’t need to grow spikes at this height, as nothing can reach it.
 No giraffes in the UK!